ChatDisabled/nativeAudio/README.md

         - Now I'm no audio head, but there are other entries included which you can play with to prepare your sounds before use.
 But I would keep `<LoopPoint>` at minus 1 because otherwise your sound will keep looping if this is set at 0 for example.
 Have fun and play around with these entries.

 5. Once you have added all of your sound entries you can go ahead and open CodeWalker[^3].
 Make sure both your folder containing the sounds and the `.xml` file you just edited are on the same level so that wherever you put them you can see them both.
 Enable edit mode and right click to Import XML.
 Find your XML file and press done.
 Now you should have a working `.awc` container with all the sounds included.
-If you get `"Object reference not set to an instance of an object"` then your folder/file structure is wrong, the .xml and folder containing the sounds is named differently.
-Or you used a wrong name to get the sound in your `.xml` file.
+Upon importing, if you get `"Object reference not set to an instance of an object"`, it can be for a multitude of reasons such as:
+  - Incorrect folder/file structure
+  - .awc.xml file name does not match folder name
+  - Soundname cannot be found in folder (either missing or typo in either filename or awc file entry)
+  - The sound is stero (>=2 channels) instead of Mono
+  - The sound is not PCM or ADPCM
+  - Invalid XML entry (e.g. missing information, such as samples, name etc.)

 ### Now onto making the corresponding `.dat54` file